 The Cajun and Creole Music Collection consists of commercial recordings, selected unpublished recordings, and related materials of the music of the Cajuns and Creoles of Louisiana.
 The collection presents the history, influences, development, and diversity of indigenous music.
 The recordings, published since 1928, cover the changes and evolution in the musical cultures from artist to artist, performance to performance, and dominant instrument to dominant instrument.
 They also reveal the influences of the musical cultures on each other and influence from regional cultures and society at large.

 The collection is open to the public for listening, viewing, and research.
-Audio-visual stations are available.
-Dupré Library encourages the use of the collection and offers scheduled tours and instructional sessions.
+Audio-visual stations and playback equipment are available.
+Dupré Library encourages the use of the collection and offers individual research consultations and scheduled tours or instructional sessions.
 Although most materials in the CCMC do not circulate, some items such as books and DVDs are available for check-out.

 Efforts continue to collect, preserve, and provide access to the music, its history, and its future.
-Dupré Library welcomes donations of recordings, music label/company materials, personal papers of artists and memorabilia, or monetary donations to assist in supporting and preserving the local musical cultures.
+CCMC welcomes donations of recordings, music label/company materials, personal papers of artists and memorabilia, or monetary donations to assist in supporting and preserving the local musical cultures.